 Cardano was invented by mathematician Charles Hoskinson and Jeremy Wood.
-You might recognize these names from Ethereum.
-Hoskinson co-founded the cryptocurrency with Vitalik Buterin but a schism between the two caused Hoskinson to leave the project in June 2014.
-Ethereum launched a year later.
+You might recognize these names due to their involvement with Ethereum.
+Hoskinson co-founded the cryptocurrency with Vitalik Buterin but a schism between the two caused Hoskinson to leave the project in June 2014, with Ethereum launching a year later.

-Hoskinson then established the Cardano blockchain platform after two years in development.
+Hoskinson then established the Cardano blockchain platform after two years of development.
 Cardano hosts its ADA coin, which you can hold in its accompanying wallet.

 Everything about Cardano is dressed in mathematics references.
-Its namesake was an Italian polymath known for his work in probability.
-And the ADA coin is named after Ada Lovelace, whom many consider being the first computer programmer.
+Its namesake was an Italian polymath known for his work in probability, while the ADA token is named after Ada Lovelace, whom many consider being the first computer programmer.

-Cardano is different from previous cryptocurrencies.
-Instead of publishing a white paper and converting it to code, the platform is founded on peer-reviewed research.
+Cardano differs from other cryptocurrencies, in that instead of publishing a white paper and converting it to code, the platform is founded on peer-reviewed research.

 Bitcoin was the first-generation cryptocurrency, establishing the P2P electronic system.
-Then, Ethereum started the second generation by introducing smart contracts.
-But both are plagued with scalability issues.
+Following that, Ethereum started the second generation by introducing smart contracts, but both suffer with scalability issues.

-Cardano wants to solve three problems with the current generation of protocols: scalability, interoperability, and sustainability.
+Cardano aims to solve three major problems with the current generation of protocols: scalability, interoperability and sustainability.

 To scale towards a global payment system, Cardano increases its transactions per second through a proof-of-stake protocol called Ouroboros, contrasting Bitcoin’s proof-of-work protocol.
 Everyone can mine new blocks in a proof-of-work algorithm but Cardano elects “slot leaders” to mine blocks.
 Block rewards are proportional to the amount of ADA staked.
 Ultimately, this feature saves on computing power, network bandwidth, and electricity.

 The second problem is interoperability.
-There are a lot of cryptocurrencies and they don’t talk to each other.
-You can’t exchange your Bitcoin into Ripple without a third-party.
+There are many cryptocurrencies and they don’t talk to each other.
+You can’t exchange your Bitcoin into Ripple, for instance, without a third-party.
 Cardano wants to be the “Internet of Blockchains” to move assets across chains.

 The final problem is sustainability.
-Typically, companies can launch an ICO to get started on their idea.
-But what happens when that money runs out?
+Typically, companies launch an ICO to raise funding and generate interest in an idea, but what happens when that funding runs out?
 Should companies launch another ICO?

-Cardano uses a treasury, which takes a percentage of every transaction that happens on the network.
-It’s similar to a smart contract and can release funds to developers who want to improve the Cardano protocol.
-Users submit improvement proposals, which are voted on by the community.
+Cardano uses a treasury, which takes a percentage of every transaction that occurs on the network.
+It works similarly to a smart contract and can release funds to developers who want to improve the Cardano protocol.
+Users submit improvement proposals which are voted on by the community.

 Cardano has been rolling out across five phases.
-The first phase, Byron, set everything in motion.
-Users could trade ADA and bear witness to the Ouroboros consensus protocol.
+The first phase, Byron, allowed users to trade ADA and bear witness to the Ouroboros consensus protocol.
 The second phase, Shelley, focuses on decentralization.
-This era encourages adoption by driving stake pools.
+This era encourages adoption by driving staking pools.
 The Shelley code was released a few weeks ago.

 All this work is supported by three organizations.
 The Cardano Foundation maintains standards of the Cardano ecosystem and encourages adoption.
-IOHK builds, designs, and maintains the platform.
-And Emurgo is the commercial arm inviting businesses and governments into the fold.
+IOHK builds, designs, and maintains the platform while Emurgo is the commercial arm, inviting businesses and governments into the fold.

 What is Cardano Used for?

-Cardano has outlined various use cases for enterprise.
-They all follow the platform’s design principles like traceability and authentication.
+Cardano has outlined various use cases for its enterprise.
+They all follow the platform’s design principles such as traceability and authentication.

-Agriculture: This pandemic has shown the faults in our supply chains.
-Logistics has been stuck in the 20th century.
-Blockchain technology can help modernize the industry.
+Agriculture: The Covid19 pandemic has shown the faults and weaknesses in our supply chains and how logistics has been stuck in the 20th century.
+Blockchain technology can help in modernizing the industry.
 Instead of sifting through spreadsheets and other data management software, Cardano’s platform enables product certification and transparency across the entire value chain.

 Healthcare: The World Health Organization estimates that ~50% of medications sold online are subpar or counterfeit.
-Couple that with the pandemic and people don’t know where to put their trust.
-Unfortunately, their lives depend on it.
-Cardano can authenticate and verify the origin of pharmaceuticals and lay bare its journey across the supply chain.
+Imagine that statistic in a worldwide pandemic scenario and you’re left with a very low level of trust from users.
+Cardano can authenticate and verify the origin of pharmaceuticals and track their journey across the supply chain.